A-Crow-Nowhere/MalariAPI/README.md

 ## 4. Install MalariAPI on Your HPC (optional)

 MAPI supports the use of a High Preformance Cluster while operating out of a local environment.
-This reduces complexity for new users, while ensuring stable running environments.
+This reduces complexity for new users, while ensuring stable running environments, and facilitating an easier (and customizable) coding experience.

 From your local clone: